XRPO: Pushing the limits of GRPO with Targeted Exploration and Exploitation: Abstract

 \section{Abstract}

 Reinforcement learning algorithms such as GRPO have driven recent advances in large language model (LLM) reasoning.
 While scaling the number of rollouts stabilizes training, existing approaches suffer from limited exploration on challenging prompts and leave informative feedback signals underexploited, due to context-independent rollout allocation across prompts (e.g., generating 16 rollouts per prompt) and relying heavily on sparse rewards.
-This paper presents \name (eXplore–eXploit GRPO), a unified framework that recasts policy optimization through the principled lens of rollout exploration–exploitation.
+This paper presents \name (eXplore–eXploit GRPO), a framework that recasts policy optimization through the principled lens of rollout exploration–exploitation.
 To enhance exploration, \name introduces a mathematically grounded rollout allocator that adaptively prioritizes prompts with higher potential for uncertainty reduction.
 It further addresses stagnation on zero-reward prompts through an in-context seeding strategy that injects curated exemplars, steering the model into more difficult reasoning trajectories.
-To strengthen exploitation, \name develops a group-relative, novelty-aware advantage sharpening mechanism that leverages sequence likelihoods to amplify low-probability yet correct responses, thereby extending the policy’s reach beyond sparse rewards.
-Experiments across diverse math and coding benchmarks on both reasoning and non-reasoning models demonstrate that \name outperforms existing advances (e.g., GRPO and GSPO) up to 4\% pass@1 and 6\% cons@32, while accelerating training convergence by up to 2.7$\times$.
+To strengthen exploitation, \name develops a group-relative, novelty-aware advantage sharpening mechanism that leverages sequence likelihoods to amplify low-probability yet correct responses.
+Experiments across diverse math and coding benchmarks demonstrate that \name outperforms existing advances (e.g., GRPO and GSPO) up to 4\% pass@1 and 6\% cons@32, while accelerating training convergence by 2.7$\times$.
+Our code and datasets are publicly available at \url{https://github.com/UIUC-MLSys/XRPO}.